-Tennessee Trio Enters Transfer Portal
+Tennessee trio enters transfer portal

 KNOXVILLE, Tenn.
-(WVLT) - Tennessee defensive end Tyler Baron, running back Dee Beckwith and long-snapper/linebacker Will Albright have entered the transfer portal according to our media partners at Volquest.com.
+(WVLT) - Tennessee defensive end Tyler Baron, running back Dee Beckwith and long-snapper/linebacker Will Albright have entered the transfer portal according to WVLT News’ media partners at Volquest.com.

 Baron played in every game in 2021, turning in 30 tackles, including seven for a loss and four sacks.
 Rumors of Baron departing swirled back in early December, but according to Volquest, the rising junior put those to bed in an appearance on Tennessee Prime before Christmas.